Ar-Kareem/pdf-mobile-integration/README.md

 the above command can be run in a new directory (with just the .env file) in either linux or windows<sup>[1]</sup> and will take care of all needed components to start the production server<sup>[2]</sup>

-[1] Only works in CMD for windows not Powershell, because powershell does not support `&&`
+[1] Only works in CMD for windows not Powershell, because powershell does not support `&&`.
+If using Powershell, then simply run each command one at a time which will also work.

 [2] all needed components except for needing docker installed of course